exercism/python/.github/ISSUE_TEMPLATE/new_concept_exercise_template.md

   ​	For more information on writing hints see [hints](https://github.com/exercism/docs/blob/main/anatomy/tracks/concept-exercises.md#file-docshintsmd)

-  * You can refer to one or more of the resources linked above, or analogous resources from a trusted source.
+  * You can refer to one or more of the resources linked in the section above, or analogous resources from a trusted source.
 We prefer using links within the  [Python Docs](https://docs.python.org/3/) as the primary go-to, but other resources listed above are also good.